Building a WordPress website is more than about design. It’s about writing content that appeals to your target audience.

 WPML (WordPress Multilingual) is a widely-used WordPress plugin for business owners.
 It’s been used to translate over 400K websites, and it’s well-liked because it’s simple to use.

-You can create multi-language websites without worrying about messing up your features and functionality.
+You can build a multi-language website without worrying about messing up your features and functionality.
 You can even use it to translate all areas of your site, from the content on your page to the text on your WordPress theme.

 Other areas it can translate include widgets, WP admin area, and more.